top of page

 Core Rights Framework

-This section focuses on foundational legal protections that individuals are entitled to, including protections against discrimination and harassment, access to language services, and rights related to privacy and due process.
+Foundational legal protections that individuals are entitled to, including protections against discrimination and harassment, access to language services, and rights related to privacy and due process.
 Understanding these rights establishes the baseline for recognizing when harm has occurred and what protections apply.
-However, the framework emphasizes that knowledge alone is not sufficient—individuals must also understand how these rights function in real-world situations, especially when barriers such as language, immigration status, or system distrust are present.
+The framework emphasizes that knowledge alone is not sufficient—individuals must also understand how these rights function in real-world situations, especially when barriers such as language, immigration status, or system distrust are present.

 Key Resources: